JWu-Git/YelpCamp-Jun/README.md

 This website is currently deployed to and hosted on Heroku.
 It can be accessed at https://boiling-stream-67780.herokuapp.com/.

-This project was developed as part of the Web Developer Bootcamp course on Udemy, taught by Colt Steele.

 ## Features
 - User authentication with Passport.js
 - CRUD (Create, Read, Update, Delete) functionality for campgrounds and comments